 - Industry advice on how data are used in real-world problem solving, and experience of addressing problems that matter

 - A chance of winning one of three prizes (£500, £250 and £250), awarded to the best three dissertations (funded by the CDRC)

-- An all-expenses-paid opportunity to showcase their research findings to an audience of leading retailers and academics; this forms part of an academic conference that is hosted in London in October
+- An all-expenses-paid opportunity to showcase their research findings to an audience of leading businesses and academics; this forms part of an academic conference that is hosted in London in October

 - An opportunity to have their work published and made freely available on the CDRC website

-The programme presents an invaluable opportunity for students who are wishing to pursue a wide range of successful careers related to retail and data insight.
+The programme presents an invaluable opportunity for students who are wishing to pursue a wide range of successful careers related to business and data insight.